qiskit-community/lindbladmpo/docs/examples.md

   This example is relied upon in the third, most extensive example;

+* `/examples/qubit_driving` - Contains an example for a large scale research project performed using the solver package - see [arXiv:2203.05871](https://arxiv.org/abs/2203.05871).
+  This paper also exaplains in detail how to construct and verify numerical results with multiqubit simulations.
-* `/examples/qubit_driving` - Contains an example for a large scale research project performed using the solver package.
-The entry point file (to run) is [run-driving.py](/lindbladmpo/examples/qubit_driving/run-driving.py), which runs a simulation according some parameters given in this file, saves a dataframe entry describing the simulation using its metadata (that can be later queried when there are multiple simulation), and saves the output data and figure files when the simulation returns.
+  The entry point file (to run) is [run-driving.py](/lindbladmpo/examples/qubit_driving/run-driving.py), which runs a simulation according  to some parameters given in this file, saves a dataframe entry describing the simulation using its metadata (that can be later queried when there are multiple simulation), and saves the output data and figure files when the simulation returns.
 The simulation